tmoroney/auto-subs/README.md

 - Verify that Resolve detects the python installation by opening the Console and clicking `py3` at the top.

 ### Step 1: Installing Whisper (on Windows)
 Download this script [`whisper.ps1`](https://github.com/tmoroney/auto-subs/blob/main/whisper.ps1) by clicking **Download Raw File** in the top right (This [video](https://youtu.be/R5pZPpIIUzA) explains what it does).
-Open powershell in administrator mode and run the following command.
-This installs [`OpenAI Whisper`](https://github.com/openai/whisper) and all of it's dependencies.
+This script will install [`OpenAI Whisper`](https://github.com/openai/whisper) and all of it's dependencies.
+To run it, open Powershell in `administrator mode` and run the following command.

     iex (irm whisper.tc.ht)